carla-simulator/carla/Docs/tuto_first_steps.md

 ![maps_montage](../img/catalogue/maps/maps_montage.webp)

 CARLA comes loaded with several pre-made maps focused on providing a diversity of features.
-The maps present a divers range of environments such as urban, rural and residential.
+The maps present a range of environments such as urban, rural and residential.
 There are also differing architectural styles and also a multitude of different road layouts from unmarked rural roads to multi-lane highways.
 Browse the map guides in the [catalogue](catalogue.md) or in the table below.

 | Town       | Summary |
 | -----------| ------  |